nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2017-02-01-memoriesofwarandlegacies.md

 ------

 [[1\]](http://www.nas.gov.sg/blogs/offtherecord/memories-of-war-and-its-legacies/#_ftnref1) The original Japanese Occupation project continued on an ad-hoc basis, up to 2014, to make up a total of 360 interviews (1,104 hours).
-The additional interviews were collected both locally and overseas (the latter group includes interviews with former Prisoners-of-War , and even Japanese who fought in the war).
+The additional interviews were collected both locally and overseas (the latter group includes interviews with former Prisoners-of-War, and even Japanese who fought in the war).